trex-paxos/trex-paxos-jvm/README.md

 ### Goals

- - Demonstrate state replication with the Partime Parliment Protocol (aka Multi Paxos).
+- Demonstrate state replication with The Part-Time Parliament Protocol (aka Multi Paxos).
- - Ship with zero third-party libraries outside of the java base packages.
+- Ship with zero third-party libraries outside the java base packages.
 - Target the Java 25 LTS version for the final version.

 ### Non-Goals